 A while ago, I started reading about how other people have managed their time with multiple passions/hobbies, and almost unanimously, everybody used various schedules for this.
 So I have already used a “life management” system for a long time to handle all my to-do lists and schedules related to my home and work life (insert praising words about Emacs’ org-mode here).

 I’m not going into details about how I manage my life with org-mode, but if you’re interested in the tool, I would recommend going through articles found at Org for GTD and other Task management systems and from Rainer König’s OrgMode tutorial

 This way, I don’t feel that I’m neglecting the stuff I want to work on.
 Issues with this kind of approach are the context switching almost daily.
 However, this kind of switching isn’t necessarily a bad thing.
-I don’t want to think about work-related topics after I’ve “clocked in the hours”, but I want to do something either to relax or move my thoughts elsewhere.
-Issues that I’ve mainly stumbled with are that when you might focus on programming one day, you focus on music.
-While this switch on its own hasn’t been too bad in my case, but when I get back to, for example, programming after doing something else for several days, it always takes a while to get back to the flow.
+I don’t want to think about work-related topics after I’ve “clocked in the hours”, but I want to do something to relax or move my thoughts elsewhere.
+I’ve mainly stumbled with issues that when you might focus on programming one day, you focus on music.
+While this switch on its own hasn’t been too bad in my case, when I get back to, for example, programming after doing something else for several days, it always takes a while to get back to the flow.
 But I do believe that this is just missing practice in the world of managing multiple different passions.

-I have now split my time between multiple passions for several weeks, and this is an excellent way to go.
-It has also taught me about the stuff that I genuinely want to work with, since when you write down what you want to do and when it’s easy to spot the stuff that you don’t want to work on or just don’t have an interest about it.
+I have now split my time between multiple passions for several weeks, which is an excellent way to go.
+It has also taught me about the stuff that I genuinely want to work with since when you write down what you want to do and when it’s easy to spot the stuff that you don’t want to work on or just don’t have an interest in it.
 So this also works in my case to find the topics that genuinely interest me.
 Will I continue to manage my time like this for long?
 Well hopefully.
 I feel that this way, I can contribute to all the stuff that makes my life interesting, so obviously, I wouldn’t want to miss that.